 𝐎𝐫𝐚𝐧𝐠𝐮𝐭𝐚𝐧 𝐇𝐚𝐛𝐢𝐭𝐚𝐭 𝐑𝐞𝐬𝐭𝐨𝐫𝐚𝐭𝐢𝐨n

-We have been pioneering a forest restoration program on degraded lands in the Leuser Ecosystem since 2008 where over 1500 hectares of High Conservation Value forest, forming part of the globally significant Leuser Ecosystem, was illegally cleared for plantation development.
-We have reclaimed illegal plantation and chopped down more than 15,000 palm oil trees, 5000 rubber trees and many other illegal crops.
-We have replanted more than 800 hectares of forest inside Gunung Leuser National Park of the Leuser Ecosystem, with more than 1.647.853 seedlings of 97 indigenous tree species.
-This programme is the first of its kind in Sumatra, with the FSOC working in close collaboration with national park authorities and local people to replant within the park itself, aiming to undo damage caused through illegal large-scale conversion of forest into plantation agriculture.
+We have been pioneering a forest restoration program on degraded lands in the Leuser Ecosystem since 2008 where over 2390 hectares of High Conservation Value forest, formingpart of the globally significant Leuser Ecosystem, was illegaly cleared for plantation development.
+We have reclaimed illegal plantation and chopped down more than 15,000 palm oil trees, 5,000 rubber trees and many other illegal crops.
+We have replanted more than 800 hectares of forest inside and outside Gunung Leuser National Park of the Leuser Ecosystem, with more than 2,275,753 seedlings of 97 indigenous tree species.
+This programme is the first of it’s kind in Sumatra, with the FSOC working in close collaboration with national park authorities and local people to replant within the park itself, aiming to undo damage caused through illegal large-scale conversion of forest into plantation agriculture.